GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ## 7.3.
 Consistency, Availability and Partition Tolerance
 The trio of properties highlighted in the title represents the fundamental characteristics of a distributed system.
 However, as the *CAP theorem* states, achieving all three simultaneously in a functional system is deemed impossible.
 Aligned with the predetermined Non-Functional Requirements (Section **2.2.**), it becomes necessary to prioritize the *Availability* and *Partition Tolerance* of the system, allowing for a measured relaxation in *Consistency constraints*.
 This strategic approach allows to the primary system actors, the Users, to persist in utilizing the application even if certain displayed information is *not entirely up-to-date*.
 In practical terms, this might translate to scenarios such as not immediately viewing the latest Recipes (e.g., during a network partition) or encountering non-updated suggestions after the upload of a new Recipe (e.g., if Neo4j is temporarily down).
 Nevertheless, Users are assured of *eventually* accessing the most recent information.
 The timeline for this "eventually" remains uncertain, as consistency updates may employ diverse approaches, and in the event of significant faults, human operator intervention may be necessary.

 This is the main idea behind the design of the system.
 Consequently, the intentional alignment of the design with the intersection of Availability and Partition Tolerance in the CAP theorem places considerable emphasis on achieving eventual consistency.
-The subsequent paragraph will delve into a detailed discussion of the system's consistency management, focusing particularly on the *Inter-Database consistency*.
+The subsequent paragraphs will delve into a detailed discussion of the system's consistency management, focusing particularly on the *Intra-Database* and *Inter-Database* consistency.

-Intra-database:
-Osservazioni fatte sull'intra-database consistency. nominando anche vote-post Post-collection prima.

 ## 7.4.
+Intra-Database Consistency
+Ensuring consistency within a database is crucial for maintaining the integrity of stored data, particularly in cases of *redundancies*, as evident in the *WeFood* Database Model.
+MongoDB demands particular attention for the management of redundancy updates, while Neo4j, lacking redundancies among nodes, requires careful consideration only for *inter-database consistency*, that will be discussed later on.

+Turning attention to MongoDB collections, a deliberate decision has been made to prioritize updating the Post collection *first*, in scenarios involving multiple operations for redundancy updates.
+This choice is justified by the need to *consistently update* the Post collection to avoid compromising the User experience, especially if subsequent operations encounter issues.
+For instance:

+- Creation or Deletion of a Post: the Post collection is updated first, followed by the update of redundancy in the User collection;

+- Deletion of a User Account: after removing all Posts associated with the User in the Post collection, the User collection is updated by eliminating all the non-personal information.

+When ranking a Post, the entire process is contained within the Post collection.
+Specifically, when a User adds a new vote to a Post, a *practical approximation *is employed to update the `avgStarRanking` field.
+Instead of re-evaluating all elements in the `starRankings` array, the server follows this sequence:

+1. when the User views the post, the server has already transmitted all star rankings;

+2. upon receiving the new vote and the Post with all star rankings, the server first adds the new star ranking to the `starRankings` array field in the Post collection;

+3. subsequently, the server calculates the updated average star ranking by considering the User's provided copy of the starRankings array, along with the new vote;

+1. the `avgStarRanking` field is then directly updated on the Post collection.

+While recognizing that this approach may result in a temporarily stale `avgStarRanking` due to the local client copy *and* potential votes occurring after the User viewed the Post, it is understood that this discrepancy is more likely during the initial wave of votes but diminishes over time.
+As time progresses, the `avgStarRanking` is expected to *converge* to the correct value, ensuring accuracy as the upload time recedes into the past.
+This same approach applies to the deletion of a vote, with the understanding that the observations regarding the staleness of `avgStarRanking` remain pertinent.

+## 7.5.
 Inter-Database Consistency
-Besides of ensuring *intra-database consistency* within a single database for *redundancy* updates, a trickier concern involves maintaining consistency between different databases.
-Two types of consistency are guaranteed, depending on the nature of the operation performed.
+A more complex issue than the previous one arises when it comes to maintaining consistency across different databases.
+The type of consistency guaranteed depends on the nature of the operation being executed.

-- For operations deemed particularly delicate, **Strict Consistency** is ensured.
-(An example) is *User Registration*, where ensuring the correctness of setup before Users can utilize the application takes precedence.
-Similarly, all operations executed by the Admin are handled with strict consistency, prioritizing the assurance that everything went well over a quick response.
-In such cases, strict consistency entails rolling back the databases to the previous state if an operation fails.
-The scheme in Figure \ref{fig:strict_consistency} is adopted, where the operation is first executed in MongoDB.
-If it fails, no modifications are made, and a `False` response is returned.
-If successful, the same operation is performed in Neo4j, with the user experiencing a *little delay*.
-If an issue arises, MongoDB is rolled back to maintain consistency between the two databases, resulting in a `False` return.
-If all goes well, a `True` return signifies successful execution, ensuring consistency.

-Tutte le operazioni che prevedono la gestione della consistenza effettuate da actor diversi da registered user sono gestite in strict consitency.
-Aggiungere fatto che admin fa solo create ingredient

 \begin{figure}
     \centering